William Hill (bookmaker): History

 In 2013, William Hill paid £424 million ($643 million) for full control of its online business marking an accelerated expansion and resulted in the dissolution of the partnership with Playtech.
 In May 2015, William Hill presented prototype of "Get In The Race" – a virtual horse racing application.
 On 2 August 2016, it acquired Grand Parade, the betting and gaming digital solutions company for £13.6 million in cash and shares.

 In 2018, William Hill was fined £6.2 million by the Gambling Commission for systematic failures regarding anti-money laundering and problem gambling.
 The operator was found to have accepted large deposits of cash linked to criminal activity between 2014 and 2016, resulting in £1.2 million in financial gains.
 William Hill was ordered to return the £1.2 million profit, plus pay a penalty of £5 million for breaching regulations.

 On 7 January 2019, William Hill received regulatory approval to conclude its purchase of Mr Green for £242 million.
 On 17 July 2020, William Hill raised £224 million in a new ordinary share rights issue to provide a timely capital boost during the COVID-19 pandemic.
 In August 2020, as a result of the economic effects caused by the COVID-19 pandemic, the company announced that it would close 119 shops permanently.
 Despite that, only 16 employees would lose their job positions, while the others would be assigned to new positions.
 It also announced that the firm would be merging its retail and online operations.

 On 30 September 2020, William Hill agreed to a £2.9 billion takeover bid by Caesars Entertainment, the Nevada-based casino operator.
 The deal was unanimously recommended by the UK company's directors.
 It came after two rival bids by the US private equity group Apollo were turned down.
 In April 2021, Caesars completed its acquisition of William Hill and the company was delisted from the London Stock Exchange.

 As Caesars was interested only in William Hill's industry expertise and its US operations, the European business was put up for sale, attracting bids from 888 Holdings, Apollo, and CVC.
 In September 2021, Caesars agreed to sell the European business to 888 Holdings for £2.2 billion.
 However, in July 2022, 888 reduced its offer to £1.95 billion and this was accepted.
 The sale was completed in July 2022.

+On 28 March 2023, the UK Gambling Commission ordered three William Hill Group companies—WHG (International) Limited, Mr Green Limited, and William Hill Organization Limited—to pay a record £19.2 million for social responsibility and anti-money laundering failures.
+Commenting on the penalty package, Andrew Rhodes, Gambling Commission chief executive, said: "When we launched this investigation the failings we uncovered were so widespread and alarming serious consideration was given to licence suspension.
+However, because the operator immediately recognised their failings and worked with us to swiftly implement improvements, we instead opted for the largest enforcement payment in our history."